MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Firmware/README.md

 Converts blink.s37 to hex format, while simultaneously defining the tokens defined in tokens.txt and on the command line.

 S37 as in file and the out file difrernt with s37 fille or one GBL.
-Both method shall prudusin this from bellow info:
+Both method shall prudusing this from bellow info:
 ```
 Manufacturer: IKEA of Sweden
 Board name: Billy EZSP by MW